Nihad Izić: Coaching career

 Izic coached Fenerbahçe during the 2000–01 TBL season.

 Izic won the 2nd-tier Turkish First League in 2009 with Tofaş.

 Turkey national teams

 In 1994, the Turkish Basketball Federation added Izic to youth coaching staff.

 Izic was the head coach of the Turkey under-18 team that won two silver medals at FIBA Europe Under-18 Championships.
 At the 2004 Championship in Spain, he had a 89–71 lost to Spain in the Final.
 At the 2005 Championship in Serbia and Montenegro, he lost in the tournament final to the host team.

-Izić was the head coach of the Turkey under-20 team that won the silver medal at the 2006 FIBA Europe Under-20 Championship in Izmir, Turkey.
+Izić was the head coach of the Turkey under-20 team that won the silver medal at the 2006 FIBA Europe Under-20 Championship in İzmir, Turkey.
 He also led the team at the 2007 FIBA Europe Under-20 Championship.

 Between 2007 and 2013, Izić was an assistant coach for the Turkey national team, under Bogdan Tanjević.

 In January 2017, the Turkish Basketball Federation parted ways with Izic.